- Monroe One

 View Emergency Planning webpage (opens in new window).

-Teachers and classroom paras are responsible for bringing their class roster and Fire Drill folder with them as they evacuate, and to communicate student locations with administration.
+Teachers and classroom paras are responsible for bringing their class roster and fire drill folder with them as they evacuate, and for communicating student locations with administration.
 Folders should be kept in a prominent location and contain a red and green card.
-All exit plans are located next to the door. - Lock Down and other Drills -
+All exit plans are located next to the door. - Lock Down and other Drills

-are found on our website as well as in the School Safety plan manual in the classroom.
+Safety plans are found on our website as well as in the school safety plan manual in the classroom.

 -